FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/solidity_application.md

 - Initialization

-The main function of the initialization code is to construct the Client and CryptoKeyPair objects, which are created in the corresponding contract class object.(Call the deploy or load function of the contract class)need to use。
+The main function of the initialization code is to construct the Client and CryptoKeyPair objects, which are created in the corresponding contract class object(Call the deploy or load function of the contract class)need to use。

 ```java
 / / Initialize in the initialize function